-For those who wonder if there is a limit to what we will pair with chile.
-No. No, there is not.
+For those who wonder if there is a limit to what New Mexicans will pair with chile.
+No, there is not.
 There’s green chile butter, green chile brittle, red chile wine, red chile chocolate, green chile fettucine with blackened chicken, green chile cheese bread, red chile hot chocolate, red chile potato chips, green chile chicken soup…you get the idea.
 We are downright “Forrest Gump” about the palatable potential of green chile.
-What is not to like?
-The spiciness provokes the release of endorphins, which induces the “chile high.”
-Fortunately, as addictions go, chile is a good one.
-It is high in vitamin C. Red chile is high in vitamin A.

 Each of the “three sisters” supports and benefits the others.
 Corn grows well in rows, but it takes a lot of space and only produces once per year.
 Beans require a support system and they produce well when they have something to climb.
 As the corn grows, beans wind around the stalks.
 There is enough room between the rows of corn to plant squash.
-The larges leaves of the squash plant create a dome tent.
-This serves as a natural mulch, inhibiting weed growth, reducing soil temperature and slowing the rate of water evaporation.
+The large leaves of the squash plant create a dome tent of shade, inhibiting weed growth naturally.
+This also reduces soil temperature and slows the rate of water evaporation.
 Both squash and corn require soil with high nitrogen content to thrive.
 Beans convert the sun’s energy into nitrogen-filled nodules that grow on the roots of the plant, which essentially provides Miracle Grow to the other two “sisters”.

 The soup recipe below draws upon two of the three sisters, corn and squash, with a generous addition of New Mexico’s favorite fruit….green chile.
-Adding squash to this recipe is completely optional.
-It is delicious as a simple corn chowder; however, I look for ways to use zucchini in the summer due to the overwhelming amount coming out of my garden.
+Adding squash to this recipe takes it in a different direction and it is completely optional.
+The soup is delicious as a simple corn chowder; however, I am always looking for ways to use more zucchini due to the overwhelming supply during the summer months.

 Green Chile Corn Chowder